-- Thyroid supportive nutrients such as selenuim, zinc, and B vitamins.
+- Thyroid supportive nutrients such as selenium, zinc, and B vitamins.
 See my post on thyroid healing foods.

 - Probiotics to promote healthy gut flora and combat constipation.
 Magnesium may help, too.
 One ounce of this water kefir daily is a great start.

 - Vitamin C to support adrenal and immune function

 - Adaptogenic herbs to support adrenals and stress response: ashwaganda, rhodiola, schizandra berry, holy basil, certain ginsengs.
 Ashwagandha is especially beneficial for thyroid.
 Read my post on it here.

 - Curcumin to reduce inflammation and support immune health